gridcoin-community/Gridcoin-Site/wiki/addnodes.md

 ------------

 #### Default
-These are included in the default config.
+These are included in the default config, but if you leave them out of the config, it will not connect to these addnodes

 | Node | Region |
 |-|-|